-9am: Pier gates open to the public for the first time and remain open until 7pm.
-Master sculptors from all over the planet – Japan (yes, waaay over there), Italy, Ireland, Spain, the Netherlands, Russia, Latvia (yes, the one on the Baltic, squeezed in between Russia, Estonia and Lithuania) and Canada – are challenging the best from the U.S. to earn their share of more than $60,000 in prize and appearance money.
-They’re about half-done with their sculptures on Friday morning; 3/4ths done by late afternoon, because they started bright and early on the previous Wednesday.
+9am: U.S. Sand Sculpting Challenge.
+Pier gates open to the public.
+Master sculptors from places like Italy, Ireland, the Netherlands, Russia and Canada – are challenging the best from the U.S. to earn their share of more than $60,000 in prize and appearance money.
+They’re about half-done with their sculptures on Friday morning; 2/3rds done by late afternoon, because they started carving on the previous Wednesday.
 (Sorry that you weren’t invited then, but we have to keep some things to ourselves.)
-The World Masters compete in solo, head-to-head competition and they have until 2pm on Saturday to finish, when they are judged by a prestigious panel of artists.
+The World Masters compete in solo, head-to-head competition and they have until 7pm on Saturday to finish.
 Friday and Saturday are great days to see them work and watch their incredible sculptures come to life.

-There are also 3-person teams competing in a class called Cool California Carvers.
-They come from all over the State and build more amazing sculptures.
+In addition to the World Masters, there’s a 3-person Team Competition.
+Team members come from all over the State and elsewhere in the U.S. (Is there life beyond the California Coast?)
+They build more amazing sculptures.
 You might catch a glimpse of them “pounding up” on Friday, but they do most of their creating on Saturday and Sunday.

-They’re judged on Sunday afternoon.
+Arts-for-Learning Kid Zone.
 Kids play and learn in our giant sandbox.
-Professional sculptors are available to teach your children how to build sandcastles.
-That’s like having a PGA Masters champion teach your 5-year-old how to play golf.
-Are you kidding?
-How often can you do that?
-Oh, and there are rides for your offspring as well.
-Like a zipline that’s aimed at the bay.
-(Don’t worry.
-It stops before anyone gets wet.)
-And Bubble Fun that lets your kids actually walk on water.
+Professional sculptors oversee the play and can jump in and teach children how to build sandcastles.
+Activities outside the box are provided by Arts for Learning, a San Diego tradition for over 50 years.
+And there are rides for your offspring as well.
+Like Bubble Fun that lets your kids actually walk on water.
 (Well, almost.
-Bet their grandma thinks they do anyway.)
-There’s a coconut tree for them to climb.
+But we’d bet that their grandma thinks they do.)
 And a springy thingy that’ll send them up and down and up and down and up.
+And more.

 If you want to wash down that delicious food with a beer or glass of wine, we have it.
 Did we say that already?

 9am: Gates open for the day.
-World Masters (who work solo) start their 4th and final day of sculpting.
+World Masters solo sculptors start their 4th and final day of competition.
 They’re almost done.
-California’s Cool Carvers (in teams of 3) start this morning at 9:00 and run through Sunday afternoon at 2:00.
+3-person Teams start this morning at 9:00 and run through Sunday at 2:00.
 See how team members work together.
 They mostly talk to each other, except when someone cuts the wrong ear off Van Gogh.
 Or was that Picasso’s Weeping Woman?
 Was that an ear or a nose?
 Glue that thing back on there, brother!
 (Whoops, no glue allowed.)

 Dimensional artists exhibit and sell all day.
 Find wonderful one-of-a-kind necklaces, bracelets, earrings, clothing and accessories, tabletop, wall décor and more.
+Wood, metal, glass, acrylics.
 Phantastic photography and painting too.
 Once each year and only on the pier!
-Oh, and we have

-11am: Live entertainment begins.
-There’re new bands, new sets every other hour.
-The event host grabs the mic to thank our sponsors and maybe give away free dinners at downtown restaurants, gift certificates to Seaport Village and Headquarters shops and maybe other stuff.
+Kid Zone is open all day.
+Gourmet food trucks serve great snacks, meals and drinks.
+Event host periodically grabs the mic to thank our sponsors and maybe give away free dinners at downtown restaurants, gift certificates to Seaport Village and Headquarters shops and maybe other stuff.
 Y’never know.
 No purchase required.
 You could win a prize just by walking by.

-Voting starts for the Peoples’ Choice Awards for the World Masters Class competition.
-If you want your voice to count, be here and vote from 11:00 until 2:00 today, when the poll closes.
-You have exactly 3 hours.
+4pm: Voting starts for the Peoples’ Choice Awards for the World Masters Class competition.
+If you want your voice to count, be here and vote from 4:00 until 7:00 today, and 9:00am until 2:00pm tomorrow.

-7pm: We’re closed.
-Everybody off the pier!
-If you haven’t yet had dinner at one of our phenomenal phood trucks, try one of San Diego’s best restaurants right here on the Embarcadero, at Seaport Village, the Headquarters, Little Italy, the Gaslamp or even East Village.
+Dinner Downtown.
+If you haven’t yet had dinner at one of our phenomenal phood trucks, try one of San Diego’s best restaurants right here on the Embarcadero, at Seaport Village, the Headquarters, Little Italy, the Gaslamp or East Village.
 It’s a gorgeous evening.
 Walk it.
 Then hit the clubs.
 Downtown’s full of ‘em.
-Stay over at the Wyndham San Diego Bayside diagonally across from the event or the Sofia closer to all the clubs, you dirty stayout!
+Stay over at the Wyndham San Diego Bayside across the street and up a block, on the way to Little Italy.
+Or stay at the Sofia on Broadway and Front, on your way to the Gaslamp.
 They are our Official Hotels.
 Our gates will open again at 9:00 tomorrow morning.

-California’s Cool Carver teams started yesterday and have 5 more hours today to continue to create their designs.
-See them in action from opening bell through 2pm, their final deadline.
+The Team competition started yesterday.
+See them in action from opening bell through 2pm today, their final deadline.

 11am: Live entertainment begins for the day.
 There’re new bands, new sets every other hour.
 Beer and wine is available starting now.

-2pm: This is the absolute deadline for sand sculptures in the Cool California Carver class to be complete.
-Our panel of expert judges are waiting for right now to cast their votes and ruminate about each team’s work.
+2pm: This is the deadline for voting for your favorite Masters sculpture.
+It’s also the deadline for sand sculptures in the Team Competition to be complete.
+(Sorry, but there’s no public voting in that class.)
+Our panel of expert judges are waiting for right now to begin their evaluation of the Team works.

-And they (and you) can quench their thirst and fill their tummies at any of a dozen gourmet food trucks scattered around our beautiful venue, out in San Diego Bay (on the pier, not the water).
+And they (and you) can quench their thirst and fill their tummies at any of a dozen gourmet food trucks scattered around our beautiful venue.

-5pm: Great time to be thinking about dinner on the pier.
-We not only have a huge selection of American and international food from our gourmet trucks, but we have tables and seating for close to 300, out in the fresh air in the middle of the Bay.
+Have a late lunch or early dinner on the pier.
+We not only have a huge selection of American and international food from our gourmet trucks, but we have tables and seating for about 250, out in the fresh air in the middle of the Bay.
 It’s glorious.